9 Ways to Save Money on Weekend Trips

 “You can ask the seller to offer a credit toward closing costs,” Muller says.
 Essentially, the seller credits you a certain amount of money, which is added to the sales price.
 When you buy the home, the difference—between that higher sales price and decreased closing costs—is credited to you at closing, meaning less money you have to outlay.
 The closing costs are effectively financed into your mortgage.

 The amount of seller credit may be limited based on the type of mortgage.
-According to The Mortgage Reports, the maximum credit allowed for conventional loans is 9 percent of the sales price if you finance 75 percent or more of your purchase.
+According to The Mortgage Reports, the maximum credit allowed for conventional loans is 9 percent of the sales price depending on your down payment amount.
 With Federal Housing Administration (FHA) and U.S. Department of Agriculture (USDA) loans, the cap is set at 6 percent.
 It drops to 4 percent for loans from the U.S. Department of Veterans Affairs (VA).

 Once you’ve sealed the deal and the home is yours, the next step is moving your stuff from your old home to your new.
 While you may be anticipating a move, the cost may take you by surprise and is an expense not to forget when buying a home.